Ketones in Urine – How To Test Using Keto Sticks

 How do you measure ketones in urine?

-This is super straightforward to do using urine testing strips/sticks (often called by the brand name of Ketostix).
+This is super straightforward to do using Keto sticks, also called Keto strips (and a popular brand is Ketostix).

 Cost: These cost approximately $25 for 100 strips (or sticks).
-So they’re fairyly cheap.
+So they’re fairly cheap.

 Disdvantages: They’re really not very accurate in measuring your body’s ketone levels.